icy/genvsub/README.md

 Both `helm` and `terraform` are complex, and discussing how they work is not a not-so-long-topic.
 Though serving different purporses and solving different problems, they all share the same
-idea: They allow engineers to describe some custom logic, and control the code with some additional (control) variables, and yep, varibales can be from build/run time environment.
+idea: They allow engineers to describe some custom logic, and control the code with some additional (control) variables, and yep, variables can be from build/run time environment.
 That means they are very flexible dealing with side-effects

 ```